el95149/vagrant-docker-swarm-ceph/README.md

 ## Dependencies
 - A (preferably) *nix based host system (tested on Ubuntu 23.10)
 - VirtualBox >= 7.0
+  - Ensure a `host-only` network is created in VirtualBox, with an IPv4 Address of: 192.168.56.1
 - Vagrant >= 2.4.0

 ## TLDR Setup